bylaikaby/NEUR0003-DVC-/README.md

 # NEUR0003-DVC-YAN

+##Dorsal vagal complex glucosensing neurons

-Contains code information for the snRNA-seq analysis of the DVC dataset acquired from Ludwig et al.,(2021) please refer to the overview.Rmd file for full code.
+Contains code information for the snRNA-seq analysis on the DVC dataset acquired from Ludwig et al.,(2021).

+Please refer to the *overview.Rmd* file for full code.